Cyber-Chic/prettycoinz/README.md

 | <img src="https://cyber-chic.github.io/prettycoinz/img/Anchor.jpg" width="350" title="Targeting the Sovereign Anchor Milestone." alt="The Beal Proof specimen: An aesthetic anchor for the study's terminal milestone." style="image-rendering: smooth; display: block; border: 2px solid #eee; margin: auto;"> |
 | **[ SIGNAL_BACK: BEAL PROOF]** |

 Named after the [Beal Conjecture](https://www.bealconjecture.com/), this benchmark serves as a personal "Sovereign Anchor."
-This is a study in **Capital Persistence**, where a disciplined personal investment trajectory is validated by a physical specimen.
+This is a study in **Aesthetic Persistence**, where a disciplined personal investment trajectory is validated by a physical specimen.

 *   **The Math:** This project honors the principal investigator's recreational research into the Beal Conjecture.
 Originally published in the **CMC3 Proceedings** (19th Annual Lake Tahoe Conference), the work was subsequently featured in the **MAA 100th Anniversary Celebration** at MathFest and is the recipient of the **Westfair Milli Award**.
 *   **The Asset:** The **Beal Mountain Proof** is an aesthetic silver specimen chosen as the definitive 'Physical Signal' for our internal research targets.